 - Carbon-Carbon composite.
 A three-dimensional weaved fiber structure with good strength and very low CTE up to about 1000°C. The minimization of the thermal shock in the target material is the key driver. - Ti-6Al-4V.
-Titanium alloy combining good tensile strength and relatively low CTE.
-Irradiation effects on fracture toughness are sought.

-- Toyota "Gum Metal".
+Titanium alloy combining good tensile strength and relatively low CTE. - Toyota "Gum Metal".
 Alloy with ultra-low elastic modulus, high strength, super-elastic like nature and near-zero CTE in the range of -200 °C to +250 °C. - VASCOMAX.
 High strength alloy considered as high-Z target.
 Irradiation effects on CTE, fracture toughness and ductility loss not known. - AlBeMet.
-A new, low-Z composite or alloy that combines good properties of Be and Al. Irradiation effects of irradiation on its properties need to be assessed. - Beryllium.
+A new, low-Z alloy combining the properties of Be and Al. Irradiation effects on its properties need to be assessed. - Beryllium.
 Assessment of its resilience as a beam window material for the muon collider. - Graphite IG-43.
-A promising graphite grade of higher strength but unknown response to irradiation - Nickel-plated Aluminum.
+A promising graphite grade with good strength but no irradiation history. - Nickel-plated Aluminum.
 Baseline material for the focusing horn of the neutrino beam experiments (NUMI, BNL Superbeam, etc.).
 Bonding degradation due to irradiation and water environment to be assessed.